govtmirror/cybergis-client-spec/1.0/cybergis-client-spec-jit-1.0.md

 #### Tasks

-The tasks property is an object.
+The tasks property is an array of objects.
 It specifies a list of tasks for each jit job.

 **Example**